MCP Integration: Streamlining Multi-Repo Development

 Why This Matters for Your Team

 Start with one high-churn repository.
 Prove that new engineers can contribute in days instead of waiting weeks for permissions and context.
-Get security review on token scopes and audit logging early.
-Then roll out additional repositories in waves.
+Get security review on token scopes and audit logging early, then roll out additional repositories in waves.

-The future of development tooling is context-aware.
-Teams that build these capabilities now will have significant advantages as AI becomes more capable.
+Each connection improves cross-team visibility and reduces information silos.
 The infrastructure you create for MCP becomes the foundation for autonomous agents, sophisticated refactoring tools, and collaborative development workflows.

 Your scattered repositories don't have to stay scattered.
-The context your brain needs to work effectively can become available to every tool in your workflow.
-That's what MCP makes possible.
+The context your brain needs to work effectively can become available to every tool in your workflow — that's what MCP makes possible.

 Ready to see how unified context transforms multi-repository development?
 Try Augment Code and experience what happens when AI understands your entire codebase, not just the file you're looking at.